Cidade

 Heuristic evaluation after UX Research

-After completing all the foundational UX research work—customer journeys, user personas, journey maps, user flows, and A/B testing—I conducted a thorough heuristic evaluation of the app’s design.
+After completing all the foundational UX research work I conducted a thorough heuristic evaluation of the app’s design.
 This step was critical for ensuring that even with strong research foundations, the final experience wouldn’t fall prey to common usability pitfalls.

-In designing the different sections of the Cidade app—Food, Fashion, Wellness, Education, and Culture—I focused on creating a cohesive yet flexible experience that could adapt to the unique needs of each area while feeling like part of a single, unified brand.
-My approach centered on defining clear user flows, understanding motivations through research, and applying consistent design principles to ensure intuitive navigation across the entire app.
-I worked to balance visual appeal with usability, making sure that regardless of whether users were browsing restaurants, booking a class, exploring cultural events, or shopping fashion, they encountered a seamless, polished experience that encouraged discovery and engagement throughout Cidade’s vibrant ecosystem.
+In designing the different sections of the Cidade app I focused on creating a cohesive yet flexible experience that could adapt to the unique needs of each area while feeling like part of a single, unified brand.
+I worked to balance visual appeal with usability, making sure that users encountered a seamless experience that encouraged discovery and engagement throughout Cidade’s vibrant ecosystem.

 Food